Foot binding: Origin

 The earliest archeological evidence for foot binding dates to the tombs of Huang Sheng, who died in 1243 at the age of 17, and Madame Zhou, who died in 1274.
-Each woman's remains showed feet bound with gauze strips measuring 6 ft in length; Zhou's skeleton, particularly well preserved, showed that her feet fit into the narrow, pointed slippers that were buried with her.
-The style of bound feet found in Song dynasty tombs, where the big toe was bent upwards, appears to be different from the norm of later eras, and the excessive smallness of the feet—an ideal known as the "three-inch golden lotus"—may be a later development in the 16th century.
+Each woman's remains showed feet bound with gauze strips measuring 6 ft in length.
+Zhou's skeleton, particularly well preserved, showed that her feet fit into the narrow, pointed slippers that were buried with her.
+The style of bound feet found in Song dynasty tombs, where the big toe was bent upwards, appears to be different from 'the 'three-inch golden lotus' of later eras.
+The more severe form of footbinding may have developed in the 16th century.

 Later eras

-At the end of the Song dynasty, men would drink from a special shoe whose heel contained a small cup.
-During the Yuan dynasty, some would also drink directly from the shoe itself.
-This practice was called "toast to the golden lotus" and lasted until the late Qing dynasty.
+At the end of the Song dynasty, men would drink from a special shoe, the heel of which contained a small cup.
+During the Yuan dynasty some would also drink directly from the shoe itself.
+This practice was called 'toast to the golden lotus' and lasted until the late Qing dynasty.

-The first European to mention footbinding was the Italian missionary Odoric of Pordenone in the 14th century, during the Yuan dynasty.
-However, no other foreign visitors to Yuan China mentioned the practice, including Ibn Battuta and Marco Polo (who nevertheless noted the dainty walk of Chinese women who took very small steps), perhaps an indication that it was not a widespread or extreme practice at that time.
-The practice, however, was encouraged by the Mongol rulers on their Chinese subjects.
-The practice became increasingly common among the gentry families, later spreading to the general population, as commoners and theatre actors alike adopted footbinding.
-By the Ming period, the practice was no longer the preserve of the gentry, and had instead become considered a status symbol.
-As footbinding restricted the movement of a woman, one side effect of its rising popularity was the corresponding decline of the art of women's dance in China, and it became increasingly rare to hear about beauties and courtesans who were also great dancers after the Song era.
+The first European to mention foot binding was the Italian missionary Odoric of Pordenone in the 14th century, during the Yuan dynasty.
+However no other foreign visitors to Yuan China mentioned the practice, including Ibn Battuta and Marco Polo (who nevertheless noted the dainty walk of Chinese women, who took very small steps), perhaps an indication that it was not a widespread or extreme practice at that time.
+The Mongols themselves did not practice footbinding but it was permitted for their Chinese subjects.
+The practice became increasingly common among the gentry families, later spreading to the general populace, as commoners and theatre actors alike adopted foot binding.
+By the Ming period the practice was no longer the preserve of the gentry but it was considered a status symbol.
+As foot binding restricted the movement of a woman, one side effect of its rising popularity was the corresponding decline of the art of women's dance in China, and it became increasingly rare to hear about beauties and courtesans who were also great dancers after the Song era.